winndy112/Cryptography_Project/README.md

 ## Achievements
 - Developed a secure method for verifying academic qualifications.
-- Implemented a post-quantum cryptographic signature (Falcon).
+- Applied a post-quantum cryptographic signature (Falcon).
 - Improved the speed of credential authentication with QR code integration for faster and more efficient verification.

 ## Open-source Falcon implementation by NIST